Updated on: September 22, 2023

 I’m a big fan of Bitdefender’s free anti-phishing protection.
 I tested it against various malicious sites that had managed to get past Chrome and Firefox’s built-in protections (and past several other antiviruses too).
 Bitdefender was able to block every single site.

-Bitdefender’s Windows-only paid plans are also super affordable.
-Starting at just $14.99 / year, Bitdefender offers comprehensive protection for up to 10 Windows devices, including camera and microphone protection, parental controls, device optimization, identity protection tools, and a VPN.
+Bitdefender’s Windows-only paid plans are super affordable.
+Starting at just $24.99 / year, Bitdefender offers comprehensive protection for up to 10 Windows devices, including camera and microphone protection, parental controls, device optimization, identity protection tools, and a VPN.
 If you are also looking for affordable mobile protection, Bitdefender Mobile Security offers an additional feature for Android called App Anomaly Detection, which continuously monitors downloaded apps for any suspicious activity.
 There’s a 30-day money-back guarantee on all plans, giving you plenty of time to try Bitdefender out and decide whether it’s for you.

 Bottom Line: